HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 ## How websites protect your sensitive data

 While you're browsing the web, there is certain data that you might want to keep private: the web pages that you visit, any sensitive data that you enter into forms, your location, and so on.
-Over at the [Security](./security){# TODO - add id link after security publishes #} chapter, you can learn how 92.5% of desktop sites have enabled HTTPS to protect your data from snooping while it traverses the Internet.
+Over at the [Security](./security#transport-security) chapter, you can learn how 91.1% of mobile sites have enabled HTTPS to protect your data from snooping while it traverses the Internet.
 Here, we'll focus on how websites can further instruct browsers to ensure privacy for sensitive resources.

 ### Permissions Policy / Feature Policy